Toyota Auris: Australia

-In Australia, the Auris is sold as "Corolla" hatchback with "Seca" emblem on the hatch door above the licence plate.
-Grades are: base-model "Ascent", mid-spec "Conquest", sports "Levin SX" and sports luxury "Levin ZR".
+In Australia, the Auris was sold as "Corolla" hatchback with "Seca" emblem on the hatch door above the licence plate.
+Grades were: base-model "Ascent", mid-spec "Conquest", sports "Levin SX" and sports luxury "Levin ZR".
 All models are powered by the 1.8-litre 2ZR-FE engine, with either a six-speed manual or four-speed automatic.
-All, but the Ascent come with standard alloy wheels and fog lights.
+All but the Ascent came with standard alloy wheels and fog lights.

-The Levin models have sports style body kits.
-Electric moonroof is only available as an option on Levin ZR.
-As of January 2009, ESC has been made available as standard on Conquest and Levin ZR – Ascent and Levin SX have ESC as an option.
+The Levin models had sports style body kits.
+Electric moonroof was only available as an option on Levin ZR.
+As of January 2009, ESC was available as standard on Conquest and Levin ZR and as an option on Ascent and Levin SX.

 The Australian Corolla Hatchback received a facelift during the fourth quarter of 2009.
-The entire body design has been given a sporty makeover.
+The entire body design was given a sporty makeover.
 Major changes were made to the front and rear fascia, wheel designs and interior trims.
-The "Seca" branding has been removed from the hatch door, tail lights design has been changed.
+The "Seca" branding was removed, and the tail light design was changed.

-A newer bumper design has also been adapted with a special "diffuser" fitted at the bottom to give the rear a sportier look and on either side of the diffuser are reflectors which were lacking in any other previous Corolla Hatchback models.
-The front receives new grille and revised headlamps.
+A newer bumper design was also adapted with a special "diffuser" fitted at the bottom to give the rear a sportier look; on either side of the diffuser are reflectors which were not featured on any previous Corolla Hatchback models.
+The front received new grille and revised headlamps.

-Fog lights have been removed from the Conquest model.
-Ascent continues to receive 15-inch steel wheels while the rest receive 16-inch alloys with Conquest and Levin SX sharing the same alloys.
-Side mirrors now feature indicators.
-The trim materials have also been changed along with a new D-shaped sports steering wheel available on Conquest and Levin models.
-Other changes have also been made to equipment and technology.
-Moonroof is still only available as an option on Levin ZR alone.
+Fog lights were removed from the Conquest model.
+Ascent continued with 15-inch steel wheels, while the rest received 16-inch alloys — Conquest and Levin SX shared the same alloys.
+Side mirrors now featured indicators.
+The trim materials were also changed, along with a new D-shaped sports steering wheel available on Conquest and Levin models.
+Other changes were also made to equipment and technology.
+Moonroof was still only available as an option on Levin ZR alone.